-While the Ducks have a Stanley Cup and the pleasure of having dressed Scott Niedermayer, Teemu Selanne, Chris Pronger, Ryan Getzlaf, Corey Perry and Paul Kariya, they’ve never had the top pick.
+While the Ducks have a Stanley Cup and the pleasure of having dressed Scott Niedermayer, Teemu Selanne, Chris Pronger, Ryan Getzlaf, Corey Perry, and Paul Kariya, they’ve never had the top pick.
 The highest the Ducks ever picked was second, and they did it twice: in 2005 (Bobby Ryan), and in 1994 (Oleg Tverdovsky).
 Their 2021 first-round pick — Mason McTavish — was the No. 3-overall selection.

-One final note: The Whalers/Hurricanes franchise has been in existence since 1979 and are the third oldest team to have never picked first in the draft.
+One final note: The Whalers/Hurricanes franchise has been in existence since 1979 and are the third-oldest team to have never picked first in the draft.

 San Jose Sharks

 The Canucks joined the NHL in 1970 and are the longest-serving NHL team to never have the top pick in the draft.
-In their first draft, they picked Dale Tallon at No. 2 and didn’t pick that high again until 1988 when they took Trevor Linden.
+In their first draft, they picked Dale Tallon at No. 2 and didn’t pick that high again until 1988, when they took Trevor Linden.

 In 1999, they made up for never getting the first pick by selecting both Daniel and Henrik Sedin with the No. 2 and 3 selections.
 That is the year when Patrik Stefan was the top pick, so the Canucks essentially got two No. 1-overall picks.

 Vegas Golden Knights

 When the Vegas Golden Knights entered the league in 2017, the franchise was awarded the sixth-overall pick after the NewJersey Devils, Philadelphia Flyers, and Dallas Stars snuck into the top three.
 There, the Golden Knights chose center Cody Glass.